Value Added Producer Grants in West Virginia

 - Request a Data Universal Number System (DUNS) number if your organization doesn’t already have one.
 It should not take more than a few business days to get your number.
-However, you should plan on requesting it at least a month before the application deadline because you’ll need that number for the next pre-application step (see below).
+However, you should plan on requesting it at least a month before the application deadline because you will need that number for the next pre-application step (see below).

 - Register your organization with the System for Award Management (SAM) if you aren’t already registered.
 The registration is free, but you need to complete several steps.
 It’s a good idea to start the registration process at least a month before any application deadline.
 Before you start the registration process, we suggest reading through the HELP materials available on the SAM website.
-Then, you’ll need to create an account.
+Then, you will need to create an account.
 After you create your account by setting up a user ID and password, you can register your organization.
-Remember, you’ll need your DUNS number to complete your registration.
-Also, make a note of your CAGE (Commercial And Government Entity) code and expiration date because you’ll need those for your application.
+Remember, you will need your DUNS number to complete your registration.
+Also, make a note of your CAGE (Commercial and Government Entity) code and expiration date because you will need those for your application.

 Please read the Federal Register notice for the details on how to apply.
 Applicants should put together the required information at least a month before the application deadline.
 The extra time allows collection of other required materials such letters of commitment or support from other organizations, a work plan and budget, and other information.
 Copies of required forms are available from your nearest Rural Development Office.
-Below are links to optional forms that may assist you in developing your application.
+See the Forms & Resources tab for optional forms that may assist you in developing your application.

 Who can answer questions?